Ted Sablay

 • Advanced harmony (function, voice-leading, modulation)

-• Arranging a full song / set with part economy
+• Arranging a full song/set with part economy and intent

 What we produce